Post PiM Prep

-is a school-wide advisory program that features an engaging and interactive series of activities designed to help all students graduate from high school ready for postsecondary success.
+is a school-wide advisory program that has been adapted to be an engaging and interactive series of activities designed to help all students graduate from high school to be ready for postsecondary success.
 Performing Institute of Minnesota Arts High School is proud to be using this comprehensive advisory that addresses five essential areas of readiness: academic, admissions, career, financial, and social and emotional readiness.

 Provides basic and reproductive health care, education, and mental health counseling in an environment that is not only comfortable and welcoming to teens and young adults, but is professional and comparable to what you would expect from any other health provider.